Tesco Meal Deal price to be INCREASED as fans rage over new price tag

 One unhappy shopper tweeted, “Tesco putting their meal deals up to £3.50 just sums up this week”

-Another shopper put, “Just found out tesco meal deals are gonna be £3.50 if u don’t have a clubcard now😐😐 for those who don’t but how cheeky”
+Another shopper put, “Just found out Tesco meal deals are gonna be £3.50 if u don’t have a Clubcard now.”

 And a third added, “Tesco have blinked first!
 Now watch all supermarket meal deals to go up!”